Crimewatch: Transmissions

-Spin-offs
+Spin-offs and regional versions

+Crime NI, a similar live monthly programme in partnership with Crimestoppers UK, was aired from 3 September 2021 to 11 April 2022 on BBC One Northern Ireland and presented by Wendy Austin and journalist Dearbhail McDonald.
+Previously, a localised version of the programme was aired in the English Midlands region on BBC Two from 1987 until 1991.
+Presented originally by Peter Purves and BBC Midlands Todays Kathy Rochford, who was later replaced by fellow newsreader Sue Beardsmore, Crimewatch Midlands was broadcast live from Pebble Mill Studios in Birmingham and ran for five series.

 Crimewatch File

 First aired on 10 August 1988, Crimewatch File is an hour-long programme devoted to the reconstruction and investigation of a single case including cases that the programme has previously helped to solve.
 Presented by Nick Ross and Sue Cook concurrently (with Jill Dando taking over from Cook in 1996), more than thirty editions aired until April 2000, when the final edition, fronted by Ross, was broadcast.
 Following this, in latter years of the main Crimewatch programme, episodes would regularly feature segments and reports in a very similar vein to Crimewatch File.

 Crime Limited

 Crime Limited was the second spin-off from Crimewatch which took cameras behind the scenes of the crimes.
 The first series aired on BBC One over ten episodes in 1992 and was presented by Nick Ross and Sue Cook.
-A second series ran in 1993 and a third series ran in 1994.
+A second series ran in 1993 and a third series ran in 1994."Choice", Peter Waymark, The Times, 5 August 1993, p.
+39. Retrieved 16 September 2017.